-The maximum amount of money you can get will depend on what kind of home improvement loan you apply for.
+The maximum amount of money you can get will also depend on what type of home improvement loan you apply for.

-- Home equity loans and home equity lines of credit (HELOCs) are typically based on your home’s value, meaning you can borrow up to a certain percentage of the equity you’ve built in the property and allow you to borrow against it.
+- Home equity loans and home equity lines of credit (HELOCs) are based on the equity you’ve built in the property and allow you to borrow against it.

 - Personal loans are usually unsecured and instead rely on your personal finances.
-They can be used for home renovations.
-These borrowing limits are based on your personal credit.
+They can be used for home improvement, although the amount you can borrow is based on your credit.

 - An FHA 203(k) loan, also known as a mortgage rehab loan, allows you to borrow for both the home’s mortgage and renovations in one loan.
 This allows you to pay for necessary renovations that you might otherwise not be able to fund.

-As a rule of thumb, it is unlikely you will be able to borrow more than 80 percent to 90 percent of your property’s value to finance renovation costs.
+As a rule of thumb, it is unlikely you will be able to borrow more than 80 to 90 percent of your property’s value to finance renovation costs.
 Personal loans usually have an even lower threshold, often up to $100,000 at the very most — although most lenders set their maximum amount at $50,000 or less.

 Common home improvement loan amounts

 Home improvement loans typically range from $1,000 for smaller projects all the way up to $100,000 for large-scale undertakings.
-Though you may need excellent credit or a co-signer to qualify for larger loans and the lowest rates, keep in mind that secured loans dependent on your home’s value — like a home equity loan — can range even higher.
+Although you may need excellent credit or a co-signer to qualify for larger loans and the lowest rates, keep in mind that secured loans dependent on your home’s value — like a home equity loan — allow you to borrow more.

 While some projects may have a reasonably fixed cost, like a roof or HVAC replacement, other renovations may run the gamut depending on your budget and taste.
 Because of this, a HELOC or personal line of credit may be a more flexible and affordable option.